RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- On the basis of all this, we engineered diff features to predict decumulation.
 If a person decumulated then their features were calculated uptil the time when the first money was withdrawn.
 	- The training/validation data was from 2002 till 2021-2022.
 Some data of this time duration was kept aside for in-time tesing.
 Using the model build we also tested on out-of-time data from 2023 i.e predicted people who would decumulate in 2023 based on historic data.
 - #### Modelling:
+	- Optuna was used to tune the model.
-	- Given this is a binary classification problem (decumulate vs. not decumulate) with potential class imbalance (typically fewer people decumulate early), here are key metrics and tests to consider:
+	- This was a binary classification problem (decumulate vs. not decumulate) with class imbalance (fewer people decumulating early), here are key metrics and tests we considered:
 		1. Classification Metrics:

-- ROC-AUC Score: Crucial for binary classification, especially with imbalanced classes
+			- [[ROC-AUC]] Score: Crucial for binary classification, especially with imbalanced classes.
-- Precision & Recall: Particularly important if either false positives or false negatives are more costly
-- F1-Score: Balanced measure between precision and recall
+			- After fixing on a particular hyperparameter settings, we optimized on Recall and F1 score to get the best threshold value.
+			- Recall: This was out crucial metric, for us FP was ok but not FN.
 			- Cohen's Kappa: Shows improvement over random chance
 		2. Business-Specific Metrics:
 			- Cost Matrix: Different costs for false positives vs false negatives (e.g., opportunity cost of incorrect predictions)
 			- Lift Chart: Shows model's ability to identify customers most likely to decumulate
-- Decile Analysis: Performance across different probability segments
+			- Decile Analysis: Performance across different probability segments.

-3. Model Validation Approaches:
+	-  Model Validation Approaches:

-- Cross-validation: K-fold to ensure robust performance
+		- Cross-validation: 5-fold to ensure robust performance
-- Time-based validation: Important since pension decisions are time-dependent
+		- Time-based validation: Important since pension decisions are time-dependent.
+We considered both in-time and out-of-time data for our test set.
 		- Out-of-time validation: Testing on newer data to check for concept drift

-4. Model Interpretability Tests:
+	- Model Interpretability Tests:

-- SHAP values: To explain feature importance (especially interest rates' impact)
+		- SHAP values: To explain feature importance
 		- Partial Dependence Plots: Show relationship between features and decumulation probability
 		- Feature Importance Rankings: From XGBoost

+	- We also performed segmented Performance Metrics:
+		- Model accuracy across different age bands (e.g., 55-60, 60-65, 65+)
+		- Performance for different pension pot sizes
+		- Prediction accuracy based on contribution frequency patterns.
+		- Model reliability for customers with varying investment risk profiles.
+	- Financial Impacts:
+		- Cost savings from early identification of potential decumulation